 The NFPA has several resources to help your family plan for a house fire and create a safety and evacuation plan.

 While Travisso is a Firewise community, there will always be a threat of potential wildfires sparking nearby in the Texas Hill Country.
 There is also a chance a home could catch on fire.
 To keep residents safe, the Leander Fire Department built a fifth fire station located at the entrance of Travisso Parkway.
+Leander Fire Station No. 5 has been dedicated to serving the community since its opening in September 2021.

 Being Firewise and understanding all the fire threats at Travisso will help you lower your risk of suffering severe damages from fire.